LucasFGreenlee/simple-chess-game-lucas/README.md

 A working chessboard created through vanilla JS:

 Gameplay:

         Drag and Drop chessboard

 Installation:

         https://simple-chess-game007.netlify.app/
+        or, Fork and Clone this REPO to your desktop

 This app works as a realistic chessboard, allowing the user to drag and drop any piece anywhere they want on the board, as in real life.
 It is a two player game made through HTML CSS and Javascript.
 I found my best way to approach the project was to take everything one step at a time.

-    A piece of code I am proud of: addEventListener("dragstart", function () {})
+A piece of code I am proud of:

+        addEventListener("dragstart", function () {})

         addEventListener("dragend", function () {})

         addEventListener("dragover", function (e) {
              e.preventDefault()})

         addEventListener("dragenter", function (e) {
            e.preventDefault()})

         addEventListener("dragleave", function () {})

         addEventListener("drop", function () {})

 During this project, I learned how to implement drag and drop mechanics through javascript, as the last game was keyboard movement.
 I really wanted to learn a new kind of movement, so it was a lot of fun :p

 Issues:

         I ran into trouble creating rules for each piece's movement, and not taking pieces of your own color.
 I also ran into trouble displaying a winner, as I cannot have a checkmate without rules.
 I tried implementing a win factor on taking enemy king but also ran into some issues there.
 The last issue I had was with testing, I need more practice writing tests.

 Plans:

         In the future, I plan to add rules for each piece's own movement, I would love to add and AI to play against with different levels of difficulty, and a leaderboard displaying games won and the amount of turns taken to win.